StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/however-if-our-parents-are-out-of-line-there-are-exceptions.md

 {{% content %}}

-## Content
+## Content {#content}

-### Things that go against our spiritual responsibilities as Christians (including failing to obey the government)
+### Things that go against our spiritual responsibilities as Christians (including failing to obey the government) {#things-that-go-against-our-spiritual-responsibilities-as-christians-including-failing-to-obey-the-government}

 If your parents tell you to do something that goes against our spiritual responsibilities as Christians, then you have an obligation to obey God not them, of course.
 (Compare the circumstances under which we ought not submit to government authority: Daniel 6:6-12 as an example of the principles overriding Romans 13:1-7 and 1 Peter 2:13-17; if our parents forbid us from praying, we should carry on and ignore them).
 The only opinion we ought to truly value is God's -- what does God think of our actions?